dimyG/jekyll-theme-chirpy/tabs/about.md

 A few years later I left the company to create a web application and even though it wasn’t financially successful, I gained valuable software development experience as I architected, designed, and developed the whole system from scratch.
 I dedicated the period that followed to explore the fields of blockchain initially, and deep learning lately.
-Currently, I'm full steam ahead on software engineering and web development again.
+Currently, I have focused my attention to software engineering and web development again.
 My expertise lies in the python and javascript ecosystems.

 [zakanda]({% post_url 2020-06-03-zakanda_technical_overview %}) and
 [algozoom]({% post_url 2020-12-02-animations-with-d3-and-react %}) are two projects with which I started in full